vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 JSON is the most popular data format for modern web and cloud environments.
 Peakboard applications often use JSON.
 For example, when calling an API and processing the response.

-A common way to extract the desired data from the JSON string is to use a JPath expression, rather than using basic string operations.
+A good way to extract the desired data from a JSON string is to use a JPath expression, rather than using basic string operations.
 A JPath is a string that describes how to find the desired data within the JSON string.

 It's a lot simpler than it sounds.
 This article will show you how to use JPath through examples.
-The logic behind how it works will be pretty clear in the end.
+The logic behind how it works will become clear in the end.

 The JSON string we will use in our examples is shown below.
 It represents a simple purchase order with an order header and two order items.
 The order items are arranged in an array.